Depression can strike at anytime, to anyone. If it finds its way into your life, will you be ready to beat it?

 These are all empirically validated treatments to overcoming depression, anxiety, and other mental health issues.
 These approaches change the way you experience life and the inevitable difficulties it brings.
 Relaxation and mental discipline are particularly helpful tools to develop.

 Additional areas to address in overcoming depression are reducing perfectionism, understanding and setting healthy physical and emotional boundaries, and reducing the negative effects of social comparison, envy, and feelings of not being good enough.
 These are all things that social media can perpetuate.
 Learn what your boundaries are and stick to them.

 Licensed Marriage and Family Therapist (LMFT) and Certified Sex Therapist (CST), Laura M. Brotherson, is the author of the best-selling book, And They Were Not Ashamed: Strengthening Marriage through Sexual Fulfillment, and her latest book Knowing HER Intimately: 12 Keys for Creating a Sextraordinary Marriage.
 She counsels with individuals, couples and families in private practice (and online), and is the host of “The Marital Intimacy Show” podcast.
 As a Certified Family Life Educator (CFLE), Laura is actively engaged in providing marriage education through Couples Cruises, articles, a newsletter, radio and television broadcasts, and presenting at conferences and workshops.
 Laura is passionate about helping couples navigate the intricacies of intimacy to help build stronger marriages and families.
 She and her husband, Kevin, of 25 years are the founders of StrengtheningMarriage.com—your trusted resource for education, products and services to strengthen marriages… intimately!

-For a full list of Laura’s tools, head over to Laura’s website, www.strengtheningmarriage.com.
+For a full list of Laura’s tools for tackling depression, head over to Laura’s counseling website (Laura’s Resources Page) www.maritalintimacyinst.com.